 A persistent link is created by the database vendor that allows you to send the students directly to the article.
 Many databases have an option for creating a persistent link.
-In some cases it is just a matter of copying the link and pasting it into Blackboard.
+In some cases it is just a matter of copying the link and pasting it into Canvas.
 In other cases it requires adding the proxy information that authenticates off-campus users.

 In most cases, the proxy information will be included but in some cases the link provided does not include the proxy.
 You can add the proxy URL in front of the article URL, your off-campus student will be able to log in with their ONID information.

 If you copy the URL at the top of the screen and the proxy information is not included, your off-campus students may not have access because the URL does not always include the proxy information.
 It depends on the database.